 Also growing in profusion right now are Curly Dock or Yellow Dock.
 Curly Dock (Rumex Crispus) is a large leafy green usually sporting a bright pink coloured stem & rippled curly edges.
 And while it is also a weed it is highly nutritious and even medicinal.

 At one of the city’s common ground gardens, The People’s Apothecary, it has its own special spot.
 Curly dock doesn’t taste like much, it’s bland with a slightly tangy, slightly bitter flavour.
 But its large soft leaves made a perfect wrapping for a little mozzarella, cream cheese and parmesan – and of course oniony crow garlic chives”.
 Voila, irresistible cheesy dumplings.
 Take that chocolate!

-So that’s what I’ve been eating this week.
+So that’s what I’ve been eating for the past few weeks.
 I hope it inspires you to eat your greens!
 That said, please remember do not consume anything unless you are 100 % sure of its identity.
 And always be careful and respectful when you harvest.
 While these plants are all invasive they can grow in endangered eco-systems and you want to leave a barely negligible footprint – literally.